earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

  - yaml validate
 ---

-I've [complained about using YAML](/blog/intercal-yaml-and-other-horrible-programming-languages/) when a programming language would is what's need before.
-But actually, when you've got configuring to do, YAML is pretty useful: It's so much nicer to read and write than the XML a had to write back in the early days of Java development.
-But one advantage XML seemly had of YAML is that XML schema were commonly used and so I wouldn't get errors like the one I got today on this very blog:
+I've complained before [about using YAML](/blog/intercal-yaml-and-other-horrible-programming-languages/) when a programming language is what's needed.
+But, when you've got configuring to do, YAML is pretty useful.
+It's so much nicer to read and write than the XML I had to write back in the early days of Java development.
+But one advantage XML had over YAML was that XML schemas were commonly used and so I wouldn't get errors like this:

 ~~~{.bash caption=">_"}
 Error parsing yaml file: